talentsec/lev_doc/tutorial/README.md

 ​		```ssh-keygen.exe```

-You will be prompted to input, please ignore it, just press the Enter key all the way to the end, until the following prompt appears:
+You will be prompted to input, please ignore it, just press the Enter key all the way to the end, until the following prompt appears(Notes: It is not recommended to use the default rsa encryption method to generate keys, and rsa keys are disabled by default in higher versions of openssh):

 ```vbscript
 +---[RSA 2048]----+